DehaoLiu/DehaoLiu.github.io/_pages/about.md

 * Scalable Versatile Bayesian Optimization

 # Recent News
+* January 7, 2021.
+One paper entitleed ["A Dual-Dimer method for training physics-constrained neural networks with minimax architecture"](https://www.sciencedirect.com/science/article/pii/S0893608020304536?dgcid=coauthor) was accpeted to Neural Networks.
 * February 7, 2020.
 One paper entitleed ["Multiphysics simulation of nucleation and grain growth in selective laser melting of alloys"](https://asmedigitalcollection.asme.org/computingengineering/article/doi/10.1115/1.4046543/1075062/Multiphysics-Simulation-of-Nucleation-and-Grain) was accpeted to Journal of Computing and Information Science in Engineering.
 * July 16, 2019.
 One paper entiled ["Multi-Fidelity Physics-Constrained Neural Network and Its Application in Materials Modeling"](https://asmedigitalcollection.asme.org/mechanicaldesign/article/141/12/121403/956256/Multi-Fidelity-Physics-Constrained-Neural-Network) was accpeted to Journal of Mechanical Design.
 * April 8, 2019.
 Two papers were accepted to IDETC/CIE 2019.